fenago/R-Programming/md/Lab_3.md

 ### Summarizing Data with the Apply Family

-The apply family of functions is an incredibly powerful set of R functions that you should learn early on in your R programming journey.
-It\'ll be very helpful to be skilled in summarizing across many variables at once.
-This is where the apply family of functions comes in.

-The apply family is a set of functions that allows you to perform aggregating (using `mean()`, `sum()`, and other summary functions), transforming or sub-setting, and other functions (including custom functions!) across a large range of your dataset.
-The family of functions includes basic functions such as `apply()`, but also `lapply()`,
-`sapply()`, `vapply()`, `mapply()`,
-`rapply()`, and `tapply()`.
-Mostly, the difference between these different functions is that they return different things when they are called.
-For example, `lapply()` returns a list and `vapply()` returns a vector.
-There are a few other differences, but for the purpose of this lab, they won\'t be as important.

 Let\'s look at a few examples of how to use the apply family to summarize data.
 One example of the use of the `apply()` function would be the following: